romainx/panorama/README.md

 The available `producer` are:

+- Single series data producer
     - `count_article_by_column`: Count the number of articles by the specified column.
 For example, if the specified `column`` is "category", it will group articles by category and count the number of articles in each category.
         - `column`: the name of the column used to group data.
     - `count_article_by_year`: Count the number of articles by year.
 It will group articles by year and count the number of articles for each year.
+    - `top_article: Return the top elements of a group.
+For example, if the specified `column` is "category" and `top` is "3", it will group articles by category and return the 3 categories with the more articles.
+        - `column`: the name of the column used to group data.
+        - `top`: the number of items to return
+- Multi series data producer
     - `count_article_by_column_by_year`: Count the number of articles by year for each group.
 For example, if the specified `column` is "category", it will group articles by category and count, for each category, the number of articles by year.
         - `column`: the name of the column used to group data.

-- top_article: Return the top elements of a group.
-For example, if the specified `column` is "category" and `top` is "3", it will group articles by category and return the 3 categories with the more articles.
-	- `column`: the name of the column used to group data.
-	- `top`: the number of items to return
+#### Renderer

+The available `renderer` are

+- Single series charts:
+    - `discreteBarChart`: A bar chart
+    - `pieChart`: A pie chart
+- Multi series charts:
+- `multiBarChart`: A bar chart with several series that can be stacked
+- `stackedAreaChart`: An area chart with several series that can be stacked

+See the [Python Wrapper for NVD3][LK_PNVD3] documentation for more information.

 ## How to